 problem solving guide

-bland – make sure you’re generous with the salt.
-A little more tomato paste may help as well.
+bland – make sure you’re generous with the salt and pepper.

-dry – if you’re cooking in the oven it can be easy for the dish to dry out Best to keep an eye on it and add a little water if you think it’s looking too dry.
+dry – if you’re cooking in the oven, it can be easy for the dish to dry out Make sure you cover tightly with foil to begin with and keep on a very low heat (100C

 back to: Simple Slow Cooking Overview